lamijarasidagicc/Git-project/README.md

 Sort transactions into several categories, such as food, transportation, entertainment, etc.
 Examine the Transaction History:
 To view a list of recent transactions, apply a date or category filter.
-Establish and Monitor Budgets: Establish weekly or monthly spending plans for various categories.
+Establish and Monitor Budgets: Establish weekly or monthly spending plans for various caterories.

 ## Technologies Used